-Street food stalls and trucks are becoming increasingly popular, especially since Covid-19 closed indoor dining establishments during lockdown.
+Working in the food truck industry is becoming increasingly popular, especially since Covid-19 closed indoor dining establishments during lockdown.
 But food trucks and trailers are not just for street corners and food festivals.
 There are lots of other ways they can be used to run a profitable business, for example:

 - Are you currently a chef, dreaming of setting up your very own establishment but not sure where to start?